ILLINOIS STATE LIBRARY

 - E-Rate Central

-- Illinois counties that are classified Rural for E-Rate purposes
+- Illinois Counties Classified Rural for E-Rate Purposes

-- Illinois Free and Reduced School Lunch program data (contact your school district for the most recent data)
+- Illinois Free and Reduced-Price Meal Eligibility Data (contact your school district for the most recent data)

 - USAC Schools and Libraries: News Briefs